|David Drake's Life

 Dearest miss: spare me a Kiss +

-It may be that Dave and the woman he was attracted to were allowed to marry.
-Though not a legal marriage, it would have been marked by a ceremony in which both participants jumped over a broomstick together, a custom that was common in Southern slavery at the time.
+It may be that Dave Drake and the woman he was attracted to were allowed to marry.
+Though not a legal marriage, it would have been marked by a ceremony in which the participants jumped together over a broomstick, a custom that was common in Southern slavery at the time.

 I wonder where is all my relation